- Sequoia National Park

 Nestled up in the mountains at 9,200 feet, the Pear Lake Winter Hut offers access to the pristine winter wilderness of Sequoia National Park.
 The steep six-mile trail begins at Wolverton and gains 2,000 feet in elevation to reach the Pear Lake area.
 Fit and experienced backcountry travelers will be rewarded with the stunning quiet of the High Sierra in winter in the luxury of a cozy cabin complete with pellet stove to keep you warm (pellets provided).
 The hut sleeps 10 and reservations are required.

-For more information about the hut and a calendar of availability, please see the Sequoia Natural History Association page on the Pear Lake Winter Hut.
+For more information about the hut and a calendar of availability, please see the Sequoia Parks Conservancy page on the Pear Lake Winter Hut.

 Snowshoeing is an easy and fun way to explore giant sequoias in Sequoia & Kings Canyon National Parks during the snow season.Learn More